 Who is truly qualified to be an ECMO SPECIALIST?
 The answer to that question seems to vary widely across the United States.
-Some believe ONLY perfusionists can really be the Specialist.
-Some believe Nurses and Respiratory Therapists might be trained to be technicians with Perfusion back up.
-Some believe Perfusion involvement isn’t a necessity.

 So what really makes someone qualified to be an ECMO Specialist?
 I would argue, from experience, it’s not whether or not they have RN, RRT, or CCP behind their name.
 It’s whether or not they have been properly educated and trained to function in the role of ECMO Specialist.
-Over the last 12 years that ECMO Advantage has been training, educating, and working side by side with ECMO Specialists across the U.S., I would put some of the RN/RRT ECMO Specialists at the top of the list of highly qualified and skilled professionals supporting ECMO patients.
+Over the last 17 years that ECMO Advantage has been training, educating, and working side by side with ECMO Specialists across the U.S., I would put some of the RN/RRT ECMO Specialists at the top of the list of highly qualified and skilled professionals supporting ECMO patients.

 I might argue that the RN/RRT ECMO Specialist MIGHT even be the better candidate to provide the highest level of ECMO Specialist support.
 I have experienced the training process where Perfusionists, Nurses, and Respiratory Therapists can all be taught to function equally in the technical aspects of managing the ECMO circuit, equipment, and response to emergent procedures.
 But the advantage to the ECMO patient may actually fall on the side of the competently trained ECMO Specialist who also is a highly skilled and experienced ICU healthcare provider.
 The RN/RRT who has spent years working in the ICU caring for the critically ill patient may have a better understanding of the overall patient disease process as well as a better handle on the ICU environment in general.